-Section 457 Deferred Compensation Plan
+Section 457 Deferred Compensation Plans

 A voluntary Section 457 deferred compensation plan is administered to provide additional retirement benefits for employees.
 The plan provides for employer-matching contributions up to a set maximum.
 The total contributions are subject to the limitations established in IRC Section 457.
 The Board of Trustees has authority to establish the employer contribution levels.
 For most employees, the System will match \$50 plus 0.52% of salary per month.
-For certain employees, the System will make employer-paid contributions of \$18,000 per year plus \$6,000 in catch up contributions, if eligible.
+For certain employees, the System will make employer-paid contributions equal to annual limitations established in IRC Section 457.
 This is governed by individual employment contracts as approved by the Board of Trustees.

 All employees immediately vest in the employer-matching and employer-paid contributions.
-Employer-matching contributions totaled \$114,922 and employer-paid contributions totaled \$66,000 for the 2018 fiscal year.
-Employee contributions totaled \$407,521 for the 2018 fiscal year.
+Employer-matching contributions totaled \$122,064 and employer-paid contributions totaled \$71,500 for the 2020 fiscal year.
+Employee contributions totaled \$452,791 for the 2020 fiscal year.
+Employer-matching contributions totaled \$118,410 and employer-paid contributions totaled \$68,250 for the 2019 fiscal year.
+Employee contributions totaled \$462,727 for the 2019 fiscal year.

 Maintenance of individual member accounts and custody of assets have been contracted to a third-party administrator and investment custodian.
 Total contributions are sent directly to the third-party administrator by the employer.
 Employees can self-direct investments of their contributions and their respective share of matching contributions in a number of investment options.
-Because the System does not hold the plan's assets and does not have significant administrative responsibilities, the plan's assets and changes in net assets are not reported in the Systems' financial statements.
+Because the System does not hold the plan's assets and does not have significant administrative responsibilities, the plan's assets and changes in net position are not reported in the Systems' financial statements.

 The Systems established an unfunded Section 457(f) non-qualified deferred compensation plan for certain employees.
 The plan is subject to Internal Revenue Code section 457(f), and to the extent applicable, Internal Revenue Code section 409A.
 Employees approved for participation in the plan by the Systems' Board of Trustees may acquire a vested interest in a deferred compensation award which is credited to the account of the member under terms approved by the Board of Trustees.
 The value of the member's account shall be subject to a risk of forfeiture based on the applicable vesting schedule determined for the member.
-As of June 30, 2018, employees had a vested interest under the plan of \$33,050 and disbursements of \$25,968 were made from the plan for the year then ended.
+As of June 30, 2020, employees had a vested interest under the plan of \$153,486 and disbursements of \$60,298 were made from the plan for the year then ended.